Berkeley-CS61B/website-sp24/projects/proj2b/index.md

   corresponding node.
 - Finding reachable vertices, e.g. the vertices reachable from vertex #7 in hyponyms16.txt are 7, 8, 9, 10.

-Your life will be a lot easier if you select instance variables for your classes that naturally help solve all six of the problems above.
+Your life will be a lot easier if you select instance variables and/or data structures for your classes that naturally help solve all six of the problems above.

 Some example data processing operations: